 Let’s start our list with a place which has one of the best views of the city and is super popular amongst locals.
 The spot that we are talking about is called Parque de las Siete Tetas.
-Its original name is actually Cerro del Tío Pío, so if you decide to look for more information about this place, try to use both names.
+Which means ‘Seven Boobs Park’… Its original name is actually Cerro del Tío Pío though, so if you decide to look for more information about this place, try to use both names.
 Parque de las Siete Tetas is a unique park: when you reach the top of it, you can admire a fantastic panorama of Madrid.
-On the left you can see Atocha train station, in the middle – buildings of the Plaza de España and Pirulí tower.
+On the left, you can see Atocha train station, in the middle – buildings of the Plaza de España and Pirulí tower.
 And, of course, beautiful Sierra de Guadarrama mountains in the background!
 You can reach the park simply by bike or take the metro line 1 to Portazgo or the Buenos Aires stop.
-Our local Alejandro says this park is a perfect choice for a picnic or siesta, so keep this spot in mind if you feel the need for some great relaxation!
+Our local Jillian says this park is a perfect choice for a picnic or siesta, especially at sunset as the view is breathtaking!

 Another recreational and exceptional area, called Madrid Río, is situated near the Manzanares river.
 The park has a huge spectrum of activities for all age-groups.
-Locals often choose this park for jogging or simple to relax after work or during weekends.
-BUT Madrid Río has so much more to offer: here you can find a super-futuristic bridge, which reminds us of a huge rolled-up tube (you can see it in the picture above!), bike paths, a skatepark and – probably the most exciting – giant slides combined with wooden labyrinths.
+Locals often choose this park for jogging or simply to relax after work or during weekends.
+But Madrid Río has so much more to offer: here you can find a super-futuristic bridge, which reminds us of a huge rolled-up tube, bike paths, a skatepark and – probably the most exciting – giant slides combined with wooden labyrinths.
 We know you want to wake up your inner child, so go ahead, have fun!
 By the way, our Spotter Elena mentioned that very close to Madrid Río you can find the contemporary art center Matadero de Madrid with an impressive movie theatre inside, called Cineteca de Madrid.

 Last, but definitely not least in this list is Parque Juan Carlos I. This park distinguishes itself from other parks with its modern sculptures that catch everyone’s attention and with its lack of greenery (in comparison with the other relaxing spots that were mentioned in this article).
 Look at the picture above the text.
 Did you notice the arm, crawling out from the ground?
 Insane!
-It’s only one of the many sculptures was created by architects and urban designers.
-Parque Juan Carlos I is the main municipal park in Madrid and was in celebration of becoming the European Capital of Culture in 1992.
+It’s only one of the many sculptures that were created by architects and urban designers.
+Parque Juan Carlos I is the main municipal park in Madrid and was meant as a celebration for becoming the European Capital of Culture in 1992.
 Our local Johan says that this park is usually not really crowded, so you will be able to relax and explore its attractive weirdness in Madrid’s unusual serenity.